 Nestled high above the narrow cobblestone streets of Puerto Vallarta, one of the world’s most elegant and romantic boutique luxury hotel experiences awaits.
 Hacienda San Angel surrounds its visitors with the genteel charm of Mexican Colonial architecture and turn-of-the-century furnishings.

+Perched on a hilltop above the renowned Guadalupe Church, guests peer through the bell tower to watch migrating whales glide by in winter.
+Intimate and sophisticated, Hacienda San Angel’s twelve gloriously romantic suites offer breathtaking views of the world-famous Banderas Bay to the west, the Sierra Madre mountain range to the east and the terra cotta rooftops of the charming city all around.
 Gardens lush with fragrant flowers, tropical foliage and trickling fountains meander through this unique setting.
 Three pools, a roof-top fine dining restaurant, and nightly cocktail hours only add to the deluxe escape.

 Here, where the majestic Sierra Madre Mountains embrace the azure waters of Banderas Bay, vacationers can revel in a beguiling blend of colonial charm, outdoor activities and superb Puerto Vallarta accommodations unparalleled on the fabled Mexican Riviera.

 A past filled with glamour and romance has led to a present brimming with intimate sophistication at Hacienda San Angel.